The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 Regardless of the reality of the situation (10-15 mins of temporary discomfort), shopping at grocery stores by myself became a situational trigger for me.

-Quite often I would work myself up and scare myself so badly I would end up having a panic attack before I ever even got to the store.
+Quite often, I would work myself up and scare myself so badly that I would panic before getting to the store.

 This is a prime example of an external situational trigger for panic attacks.